Blog

 In the light of the Government’s commanding majority, it is anticipated that the Bill will go through Parliament and become law by spring/summer 2025 largely unchanged, though there will inevitably be some changes, which we will follow here as they occur.

-It must be said that some of these reforms will cause landlords concern, though with proper planning and diligent tenancy management there’s nothing that serious landlords and their agents shouldn’t be able to cope with.
+It must be said that some of the reforms in the Renters’ Rights Bill will cause landlords concern.
+Undoubtedly it gives tenants greater rights and security.
+Landlords and agents will need to use proper planning and diligent tenancy management to cope with these measures.
 The point of this article is to identify the key issues and allay some of the fears.

 A major change is the abolition of the Section 21 “no-explanation” eviction process.
 We must now rely solely on Section 8 for evictions.
 That’s for rent arrears, breaching other tenancy terms or exhibiting anti-social behaviour.

 It must be said that by far most residential tenancies are problem free.
 The tenant pays rent on time, looks after the property and leaves by giving notice.
-But there are a minority of tenancies that, for one reason or another, go wrong and landlords have no choice but to seek possession.
+But there are a minority of tenancies that, for one reason or another, go wrong, and landlords have no choice but to seek possession.

 The grounds for possession are a safeguard for the many issues that can go wrong and are there to assist landlords in achieving a successful eviction of a problem tenant.